Beginner's Guide to Buffing and Polishing Stainless Steel

 Prevention of iron from rust and stain, low maintenance, and familiar sheen make stainless steel an ideal choice of material depending on the industry.
 From kitchen accessories to cookware to residential to commercial purposes, stainless steel is an appealing option because of its durability and strength.

-- Clean and dry the stainless steel and fix damaged areas
+- Clean and dry the steel and repair

 Step 1: Repair Any Damaged Areas And Clean and Dry The Stainless Steel

-The first basic step before starting the process is to clean the surface very well.
+The first basic step before starting the process is cleaning the surface.
 There should be no remains as it can worsen the scratches or even add new ones.
-So, it’s better to clean and dry the surface before going any further.

 Now the question arises, how to clean stainless steel and what to use while cleaning?

 After repairing and cleaning the surface, polishing comes next.
-Buffing is a process of removing any lines or abrasives in stainless steel and making it more luster or shinier.
-It can be done by using an angle grinder with sandpaper attached to the disc or any power tool you have by applying a buffing compound to the wheel.
+Buffing is the process of removing any lines or abrasions from stainless steel to make it shine.
+Applying a buffing compound to the wheel can be done with any power tool you have or an angle grinder with sandpaper on the disc.
 You can also use sandpaper manually for leveling the workpiece.

 How to Buff Stainless Steel?